Forging strategic research partnerships around the globe to foster learning

-A key objective of the LSSI is to foster international research links and build collaborative partnerships with a view to enhancing research impact.
-As a dynamic, outward-facing institute, LSSI has been developing an internationalisation agenda to support social science research at Leeds by forging strategic relations with partners around the globe.
+A key objective of LSSI is to develop international research links and build collaborative partnerships with a view to enhancing research impact and share best practice on effect support for interdisciplinary social science research.
+As a dynamic, outward-facing institute, LSSI’s internationalisation agenda includes directly forging our own international partnerships, as well as supporting social scientists at Leeds with international impact through the Impact Acceleration Account (IAA).